Tunable spin and valley excitations of correlated insulators in $\Gamma$-valley moir\'e bands: Methods

 \subsection{Density and twist angle determination}

 For Samples S1 and S2, both the band edge and hBN dielectric capacitance are determined by fitting Landau level oscillations (Supplementary Sec.
 11).
 The band edge is taken to be the point to which these oscillations extrapolate at $B=0$, and the fitted slopes give the sample-gate capacitance, which specifies the conversion between gate voltage and hole density.
 In both samples, the location in gate voltage where we see effective charging of the TMD sample are a few $10^{11}\ \textrm{cm}^{-2}$ more doped than the band edge taken from the Landau fan.
 We attribute this difference to a mobility edge at low TMD densities \cite{wang_correlated_2020}.
 Based on the density of the $\nu = -1$ gapped state, we convert from the density of one hole per moir\'e unit cell $n_s$ to an angle $\theta$ by the relation $\frac{1}{n_s} = \frac{\sqrt{3}a}{4-4\cos(\theta)}$ where $a = .328$ nm is the lattice constant of WSe$_2$.
-Twist angles measured using this method agree to within ($\pm 0.3^\circ$) of the targeted rotation during the fabrication process, and are also confirmed to within $(\pm 0.5^\circ)$ based on edge orientation as measured using atomic force microscopy.
+Twist angles measured using this method agree to within ($\pm 0.3^\circ$) of the targeted rotation during the fabrication process, and are also confirmed to within $(\pm 0.5^\circ)$ based on edge orientation as measured from optical images and using atomic force microscopy.
+Further details and support for the twist angle assignment for each sample are provided in Supplementary Sec.
+11.

 For Samples C1-C2, we do not have magnetic field dependence to fix the band edge.
 The capacitances are estimated from hBN thickness and average measured dielectric constants for our batch of hBN samples, $\epsilon \approx 3.1$.
 The location of the band edge in gate voltage is determined by the spacing of the $\nu=-1$ and $\nu=-3$ features (in Sample C1) and lower frequency/higher contact gate capacitance linetraces where the sample charges better closer to the band edge (Supplementary Sec.
 11).